SEAGuide

 OpenTable logo

-This incredible Italian restaurant patio's perfect if you and your dog want to have a Lady and the Tramp moment with a bowl of spaghetti (we can’t guarantee you won’t get funny looks though).
+This incredible Italian restaurant patio’s perfect if you and your dog want to have a Lady and the Tramp moment with a bowl of spaghetti (we can’t guarantee you won’t get funny looks).
 A deck full of floral tablecloths, a waterfront view, and phenomenal spinach lasagna are all things that make The Pink Door one of the best outdoor spaces in town.
+But note that the patio is only open during lunchtime at the moment.

 For German beer and a soft pretzel that may or may not be larger than your lhasa apso, Rhein Haus is the place.
-The bocce court is unavailable for now, but you can still sit in their outdoor biergarten and soak up the sun, snack on meats from their new BBQ menu, and drink glass boots of lager.
+You can sit in their outdoor biergarten and soak up the sun, snack on schnitzel, and drink glass boots of lager while you try your hand at bocce.
+Just don't ask Rocky to fetch the balls—those suckers are heavy.

 Chase Sapphire Card Ad